- Chinese Name: 鄭宗龍

 A collaboration with noted composer Lim Giong (林強) and theater director Tsai Pao-chang (蔡柏璋), “13 Tongues” overturns conventional impressions of electronic music and contemporary dance.
 The temple culture, street vendors, and residents of the oldest district of Taipei are presented through this dynamic performance.

-Having served as artistic director of Cloud Gate 2 for over two years now, Cheng has gradually re-immersed back in Taiwan culture by retracing his Wanhua roots step by step through choreography.
+Having served as artistic director of Cloud Gate 2 for over three years now, Cheng has gradually re-immersed back in Taiwan culture by retracing his Wanhua roots step by step through choreography.
+He is slated to become the new artistic director of Cloud Gate in 2020.